-Architect Tips is back with four tips for today's racing, including a NAP at Stratford.
+Architect Tips is back with eight tips from today's action, with runners at Sandown & Exeter.

 Valsheda could take some beating but he’ll need to be a seriously good horse to beat former Cheltenham Festival winner LE BREUIL (best price 7/1) who’s race-fit and his assured jumping will be a big asset around here.
 Ben Pauling’s team are still in excellent form, so his chances have increased, and this classy ten-year-old jumped and travelled really well en route to scoring by nine lengths three weeks ago.

 That was a weak race but will have done his confidence the world of good and he’s very well-handicapped based on his previous form.
 I am a little bit concerned about Megan Fox’ experience for a race of this calibre so soon in her career under rules but if she’s able to get this ten-year-old into a rhythm, he should give her a great spin and can hopefully gun down the favourite, who’s way too short for this race.

 Milan Bridge could be tough to beat but his odds make no appeal from a value perspective and, instead, the vote goes to RAFFLE TICKET (best price 6/1) who I know hasn’t been seen for quite some time but is lightly raced for his age, clearly possesses a lot of ability based upon the form he’s shown to date and could be a shout at decent odds here.

 There’s no doubt he would have won on his debut and, in the process, beat the 130-rated Hooper at Hexham over hurdles but for falling at the last hurdle when two lengths clear.
 He was then narrowly denied by Voice Of Calm, who’s rated 126, beaten just a neck, which is decent form before destroying subsequent winner Hurling Magic at Huntingdon by a distance last May.